From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Introduction

 As a corollary of our results in the probabilistic setting, we also develop the first results relating derivational and innermost derivational complexity for ordinary non-probabilistic TRSs.
 The difference between derivational and runtime complexity is that runtime complexity only considers start terms where a defined function symbol (i.e., an ``algorithm'') is applied to arguments built with constructor symbols (i.e., to ``data''), while derivational complexity allows arbitrary start terms.

 There exist numerous results on the modularity of termination, confluence, and completeness of TRSs in the non-probabilistic setting, see, e.g., \cite{Gramlich1995AbstractRB, gramlich2012ModularityTermRewriting, Toyama87, toyama1987ChurchRosserPropertyDirect}.
 Based on our novel criteria, we develop the first modularity results for probabilistic termination w.r.t.\ different evaluation strategies, i.e., we investigate whether $\mathtt{AST}$, $\mathtt{PAST}$, or $\mathtt{SAST}$ are preserved for unions of PTRSs.
 Additionally, we also study preservation of $\mathtt{AST}$, $\mathtt{PAST}$, or $\mathtt{SAST}$ under signature extensions, which can be seen as a special case of modularity, i.e., a specific union of PTRSs, where the second PTRS only contains trivially terminating rewrite rules over the new signature.
 We show that while $\mathtt{AST}$ and $\mathtt{SAST}$ are preserved under signature extensions, this does not hold for $\mathtt{PAST}$, implying that any sound and complete proof technique for $\mathtt{PAST}$ of PTRSs has to take the specific signature into account.
-Related to these results, we show that for PTRSs, $\mathtt{PAST}$ and $\mathtt{SAST}$ are almost always equivalent.
+Related to these results, we show that $\mathtt{PAST}$ and $\mathtt{SAST}$ coincide for a broad class of PTRSs.
 For example, if the signature contains at least one function symbol of arity greater than $1$, then there is no difference between $\mathtt{PAST}$ and $\mathtt{SAST}$ for finite PTRSs.